PSDI-UK/aiida-gromacs/docs/source/tutorials/PTH2R_CGMD.rst

 Preparing the system for simulation
 ------------------------------------

 9. Once the topology file is created, we need to include all the itp files containing the force field parameters used to describe interactions between beads.
-Make sure that the "toppar" folder was downloaded into the working directory, PTH2R_Tutorial, or alternatively adjust the address of the toppar directory to the appropriate location in the commands given below).
+Make sure that the "toppar" directory was downloaded into the working directory, PTH2R_Tutorial, or alternatively adjust the address of the toppar directory to the appropriate location in the commands given below.
 We use the ``sed`` command again to edit the ``system.top`` file directly on the command-line, to include all the itp files, and we submit this command via ``genericMD`` as with the previous commands.

     .. code-block:: bash